Harshit264/Projects/README.md

 ```
 This will download all the `dependencies` required to run the website.
 If you get an error regarding `npm` not existing on your computer then you won't be able to run all the features of the website.
 You can download node and npm using [this](https://nodejs.org/en) link.
 Click [here](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/) to see the Documentation for the installation of node and npm.

-# Other Projects
-To check the code for my Personal Portfolio click [here](https://github.com/Harshit264/PersonalPortfolio).
-New projects are being added and existing projects will be getting feature updates so stay tuned.

 ***
 Thanks for reading till the end :-)
 ***